makersmakingchange/GAME-Checkpoints/docs/updates.md

  * **Augmental MouthPad** - Now available. https://www.augmental.tech/
  * **GazeStick** Using Eyegaze for right stick: https://crowking63.github.io/GazeStick/
  * **Glydr** - foot controlled controller: https://glydr.gg/
+ * **Tell us how you are using these resources** - Add a like and review like page to get feedback and hearing from folks that are using the resources.
+ * **Audio Radar** - Audio Radar turns your game’s directional sound into visual cues around your screen.
+Footsteps to your left, gunfire behind you, or movement ahead can activate the light bars in the direction the sound is coming from, giving Deaf and hard-of-hearing gamers access to information other players receive through audio.: https://www.youtube.com/watch?v=5iWhZ47dcik&feature=youtu.be